Binary Station

 The rules of defending

-A pawn will add a defense point to all adjacent friendly pawns (or king).
+A pawn will add a defense point to adjacent horizontal, vertical friendly piece on the same board.

 If a pawn is at c3, the adjacent tiles are: